chamekos/Mods/[CP] Lucikiel/ReadMe.txt

 Arknir's Guide to Lucikiel

+Stardew Valley Expanded update!
+Fixed the schedules and events to match all the new maps.
+This took so long, but I'm glad Lucikiel is finally compatible!

 Heart Events Guide:
 - 0 Heart: Talk to Lucikiel once and enter town from 6:00 am - 5:30 pm, must be sunny
 - 2 Heart: Enter Forest from 6:00 am - 7:00 pm, must be sunny